tu-darmstadt-ros-pkg/dynamixel_ros_control/README.md

 | current_based_position | Position |

 For more details about each control mode, refer to the [dynamixel documentation](http://emanual.robotis.com/docs/en/dxl/x/xm430-w350/#operating-mode).
 The control mode is automatically set during startup.
+If this behavior is not desired, set the parameter `~write_control_mode` to `false`.
 Changing the control mode requires the servo to be untorqued.

 It is also possible to set individual control modes for each servo.
 They overwrite the default control mode, e.g.:
 ```